VenB304/videojs-player/README.md

 ### "Video format not supported" (HEVC/H.265)
 *   **Cause**: The video uses the HEVC codec, which many browsers (like Chrome on Windows) do not support natively without hardware extensions.

-*   **Solution**: The player will detect this and show an error (or toast notification).
-Users generally need to use a browser with support (Safari) or download the file.
+*   **Solution**:
+    1. Enable **Use 'unsupported-videos' Plugin** in settings (requires installing that specific plugin first).
+This allows on-the-fly conversion.
+    2. Use a browser with native support (Safari).
+    3. Download the file instead of streaming.

 ### Video is cut off or too big
 *   Check your **Sizing Mode**.